The Western Province Cricket Association haven’t yet finalised whether teams will vie for promotion during the 2020-21 club season.

 The winner of the 2019-20 WPCA premier league, meanwhile, has still not been confirmed.
 This is because Rondebosch Cricket Club and Durbanville Cricket Club remain locked in an impasse, which is awaiting Cricket South Africa’s input.

-Have confirmed club cricket news you want published?
-Email email@example.com – thank you.
+Do you have confirmed club cricket news you want published?
+Email firstname.lastname@example.org – thank you.